acoupi/acoupi/docs/howtoguide/programs.md

 ### Predefined Configuration Schemas

-Defining a robust configuration schema is crucial for designing effective and adaptable _acoupi_ programs.
+Defining a clear configuration schema is important when designing effective and adaptable _acoupi_ programs.
-A well-structured schema enhances program flexibility, provides clear guidance to users on configurable options, and ensures that configurations are validated before deployment, preventing potential issues.
+A well-structured schema promotes program flexibility, provides clear guidance to users on configurable options, and ensures that configurations are validated before deployment, preventing potential issues.

 While you'll need to create custom schemas for program-specific behaviours, _acoupi_ strongly encourages reusing predefined schemas for common components.
 This approach not only saves you time and effort but also ensures compatibility with program templates and benefits from carefully designed and validated schema structures.